 By sure to keep these safe as they will be required to reassemble the unit.

 Support the Caliper: Don't Damage the Brake Lines!

 Once the bolts have been removed, you can slide the caliper off the brake pads.
-The caliper unit needs to be supported while the pads are been changed so that strain is not placed on the flexible rubber brake pipe.
+The caliper unit needs to be supported while the pads are being changed so that strain is not placed on the flexible rubber brake pipe.

 Remove the Brake Pads: Out With the Old, in With the New

-With the caliper out of the way it is now a simple task to change the brake pads.
+With the caliper out of the way, it is now a simple task to change the brake pads.
 These are held in place by the anti-rattle springs and simply pull out.

 While you have the brake pads off it is worth checking the disk for wear.
 If the disk is badly scored or has excessive even wear you may want to consider changing the disk as well.

 Old Pads vs. New Pads: See the Difference!